 Octavian and Antony forced Lepidus into retirement in 36BCE.
 Five years later, Octavian became the sole ruler of Rome upon the death of Marc Antony.

 Octavian earned the loyalty of the Roman soldiers by providing the men with land.
 The soldiers retired, but because Octavian was Caesar, he knew he could count on their support if the Senate challenged his authority.

 Octavian lived a modest life because he wanted to avoid the fate of Julius Caesar.
 He lived in a small house and traveled without bodyguards.
 Unlike Julius Caesar, Octavian was respectful to the senators.
 Later in his career Octavian allowed other men to serve as consuls, but the Senate knew that Octavian controlled the military, so he was the actual ruler of the Roman Empire.

 In 27BCE, Octavian arranged for the Senate to grant him the honorific title Augustus.
 Augustus means “the respected one.”
 During his rule, the Roman people knew Octavian only as Caesar, but to avoid confusion with his famous granduncle, historians generally refer him as Octavian before 27BCE and Caesar Augustus after that.

-The Senate gave Octavian the title of Augustus in 27BC.
-Augustus means "the respected one."
-Octavian is usually referred to as Caesar Augustus after that date.
+Caesar Augustus ruled for 41 years, a period when Rome developed into a military empire, so historians consider him to be the first Roman Emperor.
 Caesar Augustus restored peace and order to Rome after years of civil war.
-He made sure the lands throughout the empire were well run and taxes were fair.
-He built roads and bridges, government buildings, and huge public baths.
+He made sure the lands throughout the empire were well run, and taxes were fair.
+He built roads and bridges, government buildings, and massive public baths.
 He said, “I left Rome a city of marble, though I found it a city of bricks.”